rizkyzhang/rizkyzhang/README.md

 ## Hi there 👋, I am Rizky

-I am a Frontend Web Developer with experience building responsive websites and web applications.
+I am a Full Stack Web Developer with experience building responsive websites and web applications.
 I specialize in JavaScript and have professional experience working with React, Next.js, Vercel and Chakra UI.

 I love learning new things everyday and sharing my knowledge by writing in my blog or helping other developers solving their coding problem in [Kotakode](https://kotakode.com/users/2506/rizkyzhang)
 (Indonesia equivalent of Stack Overflow).

-Take a look at my portfolio and let's get in touch! ➡️ programmerhood.com
+Take a look at my portfolio and let's get in touch! ➡️ https://programmerhood.com

+Explore my online CV ➡️ https://read.cv/rizkyzhang

 ### 📖 I'm currently reading
 - Eloquent JavaScript